Can I import a manuscript I wrote elsewhere?

 |---|---|

-Import a Word document | A draft or manuscript you want to continue editing in Creator Studio |
+Import a Word document | A |

 I already have a finished file | A completed PDF or EPUB that is ready for publication and does not need editing in Creator Studio |